 Do you find documentaries boring?
-Was the last time you watched a documentary in your class room?
+Was the last time you watched a documentary in your classroom?
 Well, let me bring to you some amazingly engaging and intriguing documentaries that you’ll be recommending to everyone!

 1. Evil Genius

-Remember the movie “SAW”, of course you do!
+Remember the movie “SAW”, of course, you do!
 No one with a healthy memory can forget the excruciating puzzles set by the Jigsaw!
 Evil Genius is something of this sort, back in 2003 Brian Wells, a pizza delivery guy was forced to rob a bank in Pennsylvania, how?

-A group of criminals set up a collar bomb on Brian, just like the movie Brian has to find some certain keys hidden at specific places and eventually enter and rob the bank.
-Unluckily the bomb ticks off, blowing Brian into pieces like mincemeat… check out the documentary to find out the events that get him involved in this this deadly crime scene.
+A group of criminals set up a collar bomb on Brian, just like in the movie Brian has to find some certain keys hidden at specific places and eventually enter and rob the bank.
+Unluckily the bomb ticks off, blowing Brian into pieces like mincemeat… check out the documentary to find out the events that get him involved in this deadly crime scene.

 2. Jiro Dreams of Sushi (2011)

 Making Sushi is an art and a science and the 85-year-old Jiro Ono is nailing it at his Tokyo’s Sukiyabashi Jiro.
-His 10-seat restaurant that has achieved three Michelin stars and global fame.
+His 10-seat restaurant has achieved three Michelin stars and global fame.
 The documentary shows Ono’s continuous practice to perfection and leaving a legacy behind.

 3. Conversations with a Killer: The Ted Bundy Tapes

 Bundy had a charming personality, one which would actually attract people towards him, girls to be specific.
-No one would believe that such a soft spoken gentleman kind of a guy has such ghosts in the closet.
+No one would believe that such a soft-spoken gentleman kind of a guy has such ghosts in the closet.